JakeWharton/jakewharton.com/_posts/2018-12-04-avoiding-vendor-and-version-specific-vm-bugs.md

 ### Not A Not

 D8 takes compiled Java bytecode and produces equivalent functionality using Dalvik bytecode.
-We can see this with a simple example that uses Java's bitwise operator.
+We can see this with a simple example that uses Java's bitwise not operator.

 ```java
 class Not {